 Top Ten Most Expensive NY Cities

-New York's diversity of landscape is mirrored by its diverse demographics.
 In the 1600s, Dutch and English settlers displaced the Native American tribes residing in the region.
-And during the immigration waves that followed, Ellis Island was the gateway for millions of immigrants: Irish, Italian, Jewish, Polish, German, Hungarian, and many more.
+During the immigration waves that followed, Ellis Island was the gateway for millions of immigrants: Irish, Italian, Jewish, Polish, German, Hungarian and many others.
 It has been estimated that nearly half of all Americans today can trace their family history to at least one person who passed through the Port of New York at Ellis Island.
-Newer immigrants from Asia and Latin America have helped to swell New York's population to its present 19,273,450, making it the third most populous state, behind California and Texas.
+Newer immigrants from Asia and Latin America have helped to swell New York's diverse population to its present 19,651,127, making it the fourth most populous state after California, Texas and Florida.

 |NEW YORK INFORMATION||DETAIL|

 |% OWNER OCCUPIED||52.25%|